St Helens power station: History

 The generating station was extended with new plant as demand for electricity grew.
 In 1911 a 1,500 kW turbo-alternator and condenser were installed costing £5,000.
 In 1912 a 2,000 kW 6 kW turbo-alternator and associated boilers were installed.

-During the general strike in 1926 the local Civil Commissions overruled the St Helen Labour Council and allowed staff to continue to run the power station against the Council’s wishes.
+During the general strike in 1926 the local civil commissioners overruled the Labour administration of St Helen Council and allowed staff to continue to run the power station against the council's wishes.

 The tram system was decommissioned on 31 March 1936.